bitprj/BitCamp/Serverless-Functions/README.md

 Intro to Javascript 💻
 - Learning fundamentals
-- making a digital clock
+- Making a digital clock

 Intro to Functions 🧰
 - Create and deploy an HTTP trigger Azure Function that output the current time + date